What’s the Difference between Generic and Brand-name Medications?

 Unless your doctor has specified that your prescription is only for the name-brand medication, your pharmacist can suggest a generic option instead.
 Your insurance company may even require that you take the less expensive generic option or pay the difference for the brand-name version.

 The team at Alto will always help you find the best price for your prescription by presenting you with all of the options.
 If you’re curious about whether a generic version is available for any of your current prescriptions, we’d be happy to talk it through with you.
-Our pharmacists are just a chat, text, or phone call away.
+Our pharmacists are just an in-app message or phone call away.

 In the world of prescription medications, “brand-name” doesn’t mean better.
 Most of the time, you can achieve the exact same results for a fraction of the price with a generic drug.
 According to a report by the IQVIA Institute, generics account for approximately 90% of all prescriptions but only about 20% of the overall costs.
 They estimate that generic medications saved the U.S. healthcare system $1.67 trillion from 2007 to 2016.
 If you’re cleared to take a generic version of your prescription, you can do so with full confidence—and hopefully some hefty savings.

 Did you know Alto will conduct price investigations for you?
-Our team is available 6 am - 9 pm PT Monday - Friday and 7 am - 6 pm PT on weekends; call or text 1-800-874-5881 or download the mobile app for secure messaging.
+Our team is available 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends; call 1-800-874-5881 or download the mobile app for secure messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.